elmahio/documentation/docs/cli-overview.md

-  deployment  Create a new deployment diagnose    Diagnose potential problems with an elmah.io installation export      Export log messages from a specified log log         Log a message to the specified log sourcemap   Upload a source map and minified JavaScript tail        Tail log messages from a specified log
+  deployment  Create a new deployment diagnose    Diagnose potential problems with an elmah.io installation export      Export log messages from a specified log import      Import log messages to a specified log log         Log a message to the specified log sourcemap   Upload a source map and minified JavaScript tail        Tail log messages from a specified log